HomeGastroenterologyFamotidine for the prevention of peptic ulcers and esophagitis in patients taking low-dose aspirin – FAMOUS Trial

 Where at we at, 22 years later?

 On 2018, we count with 2 combination drugs: Duexis (Ibuprofen/Famotidine) approved on 2011, 90 tabs cost $2883.67, and Vimovo (Naproxen/Esomeprazole) approved on 2010, 60 day cost $2473.37.

 In conclusion, the work by Taha has opened a Pandora’s box for extensive research that is left to be done, moreover, it has prepared the field for a never ending pharmaceutical battle.

+Daniela Guerrero Vinsard MD.
 University of Connecticut Health Center.
+Department of Internal Medicine.